mannalext/Fantasy_Stat_Tracking/README.md

 --Thoughts as I build it--

+10/5/15 second commit
+implemented top and bottom 5 league scoring, along with rudimentary printing. thinking that next will be all the regular league-wide stats that are easier to track. list these in the input file

 10/5/15
 beginning the groundwork for league-wide stats. reorganized this doc. putting focus on assembling league-wide stats right now, then moving to pretty printing